h4midreza/HOW-TO-MAKE-A-CUP-OF-COFFEE/README.md

 That can mean elaborate equipment, grinders, and temperature controls.
 But tech junkie or coffee connoisseur, you can still make an amazing cup of coffee with a cone and filter if you just follow some simple guidelines.

 - Use cold filtered water.
-- easure your coffee- use 1 tablespoons of ground coffee for each cup.
+- Measure your coffee- use 1 tablespoons of ground coffee for each cup.
 - Water temperature needs to be between 90 - 95 degree.
 If you boil water let it sit for 30 seconds before using it.
 - Rinse your filter with hot water before brewing.
 - Pour just enough water over the grounds to let them bloom (they get puffy).
 After 20-30 seconds continue the pour over.
 This will get the most flavor from your coffee.